 It is important to thoroughly research any cryptocurrency before day trading it and to have a clear understanding of the risks involved.

 Cryptocurrencies may have “currency” in their name, but the IRS has made it clear that they are to be treated as property.
 This means that traders are responsible for tracking every transaction and reporting each gain and loss.
 These figures are reported on Form 8949 and Form 1040 Schedule D at tax time alongside stocks and other capital assets.

 The challenge with cryptocurrencies is establishing a cost basis.
 For example, suppose that you buy Bitcoin with Ethereum on a specific date.
 You may know the exchange rate between these transactions, but you must also calculate the cost basis in U.S. dollars to determine the profit or loss.
 This means that you must know the U.S. dollar exchange rate for each.

 The good news is that many exchanges have simplified the reporting process for taxes.
 You can easily export a list of transactions and automatically compute the cost basis.
 The bad news is that you must merge these figures from multiple exchanges and wallets, and then you must still accurately fill out the proper tax forms with the aggregate.

-ZenLedger makes it easy to import cryptocurrency transactions from multiple exchange and wallets, calculate gains and income, and autofill tax forms like Form 8949 and Form 1040 Schedule D. You don’t have to worry about accurate differentiating between short- and long-term capital gains or consolidating information from multiple sources.
+ZenLedger makes it easy to import cryptocurrency transactions from multiple exchanges and wallets, calculate gains and income, and autofill tax forms like Form 8949 and Form 1040 Schedule D. You don’t have to worry about accurate differentiating between short- and long-term capital gains or consolidating information from multiple sources.

 The Bottom Line

-Cryptocurrency trading has become very popular over the past several years given the high volatility, low transaction costs and always-open markets.
-However, it’s important for traders to take the time to understand these assets, how to best trade them and how to keep everything organized for tax time.
+Cryptocurrency trading has become very popular over the past several years given the high volatility, low transaction costs, and always-open markets.
+However, it’s important for traders to take the time to understand these assets, how to best trade them, and how to keep everything organized for tax time.